 By the time the war started Claud Davies was charge hand in the Electrical Laboratory at the B.T.H Works.
 During his stay in Rugby, he distinguished himself as an athlete.
 He was a very useful member of the Rugby Hockey Club; he was a motor cyclist, and also distinguished himself as a runner, winning numerous prises at the B.T.H and other sports.
 He was very popular among his numerous friends.

 Whilst going through an electrical course at Bangor University, he joined the Officers’ Training Corps there, and got his certificate as a lieutenant.
 On coming to Rugby he, of course, gave up his connection with the corps; but early last year (1914) he received a communication from the War Office asking if he would care to join the Officers’ Reserve.
 He agreed to do so, was re-examined, and accepted.
 Subsequently he was gazetted as a second lieutenant, and was called to Woolwich early in September.
 He went to the front on December 11th, being attached to the 1st Siege Battery.

 David Claud Graham Davies 2nd Lieut 1st Siege Battery Royal Garrison Artillery died of wounds in the field hospital.
 He was buried in the Town Cemetery, Bethune.
-Also mentioned is a Mrs A L Zaloudek as the mother.

-From 1920 –1921 she appears as Mrs A L Davies 15 Holbrook Avenue, Rugby
+His mother appears in early Rugby directories as Mrs A L Zaloudek, later as Mrs Davies of 15 Holbrook Avenue, Rugby.

 RUGBY REMEMBERS HIM